Adjacent User Privacy

 The guest mode responds to situations such as Airbnb, having a babysitter, when you don't really want to turn off your camera but other people's privacy is at stake.

-Sending an invitation
+Sending an Invitation

-Guest end
+Guest Manual

-Guest manual
+Guest Manual

 In medium privacy made, we explore different modals of un-blur action with emphasis on how hard it is to un-blur footage.